Minimising Allergies in Your Home

 As the temperature heats us, the spring breeze starts blowing all sorts of lovely blossoms and pollen about the air.
 Well, lovely for some, but a real burden for those who suffer allergies, however.
 Allergies are not only for those outdoors either, as many battles the dust that we find inside even the most well-cleaned homes.

 Dust can be a real issue for those who suffer allergies, as it becomes airborne in the home it can cause asthma and hay fever symptoms, itchiness and irritability of the eyes and throat.
 While these allergies are difficult to eradicate, there are surface and material selections for your home which can minimise these issues.
-Consider the following when deciding on your new flooring and soft furnishings at home.
+Consider the following when deciding on your new flooring (both timber flooring and carpet) and soft furnishings at home.

 canoe ridge whale watch bedroom carpet Canoe Ridge in "Whale Watch"